moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 - How do we price premium certifications vs. free learning?
 - Should we partner with universities for credit recognition?
 - What level of anti-cheating measures is appropriate?

 ---

-#### 24. Enable Two-Factor Authentication

-*Primary Actor:* Learner

-*Stakeholders and Interests:*
-- *Learner:* Wants enhanced account security to protect personal data and progress.
-- *Platform:* Needs to reduce account compromise and unauthorized access.
-- *Security Team:* Wants to enforce best practices for account protection.

-*Preconditions:*
-- Learner must be logged in.
-- Learner must have a verified email address.
-- Learner must have access to a mobile device or authenticator app.

-*Postconditions:*
-- 2FA is enabled on the learner's account.
-- Future logins require both password and verification code.
-- Backup codes are generated and stored securely.

-*Main Success Scenario:*
-1. The learner navigates to Account Settings.
-2. The learner selects "Security" tab.
-3. The learner clicks "Enable Two-Factor Authentication."
-4. The system displays 2FA setup options:
-   - Authenticator app (recommended)
-   - SMS text message
-   - Email verification code
-5. The learner selects "Authenticator App."
-6. The system generates a QR code and secret key.
-7. The system displays instructions:
-   - "Scan this QR code with your authenticator app (Google Authenticator, Authy, etc.)"
-8. The learner opens their authenticator app and scans the QR code.
-9. The authenticator app adds the DuoCode account and begins generating codes.
-10. The system prompts: "Enter the 6-digit code from your authenticator app to confirm setup."
-11. The learner enters the current code from their app.
-12. The system validates the code.
-13. The system generates 10 backup recovery codes.
-14. The system displays the recovery codes with instructions:
-    - "Save these codes securely.
-Each can be used once if you lose access to your authenticator."
-15. The learner downloads or copies the recovery codes.
-16. The learner confirms they've saved the codes by checking a box.
-17. The system enables 2FA on the account.
-18. The learner sees confirmation: "Two-Factor Authentication is now active.
-Your account is more secure!"
-19. The system logs out all other sessions for security.
-20. Future logins now require:
-    - Email/username + password
-    - 6-digit code from authenticator app

-*Alternative Scenarios:*

-*A1.
-Invalid Verification Code*
-- At Step 12, if the code is incorrect:
-  - The system displays: "Invalid code.
-Please ensure you're entering the current 6-digit code from your authenticator app."
-  - The learner can try again (up to 5 attempts).
-  - After 5 failed attempts, setup is cancelled and must restart.

-*A2.
-Backup Codes Not Saved*
-- At Step 16, if the learner tries to continue without confirming:
-  - The system displays: "Please confirm you've saved your backup codes.
-You won't be able to view them again."
-  - The "Continue" button remains disabled until confirmed.

-*A3.
-Learner Chooses SMS Method*
-- At Step 5, if the learner selects SMS:
-  - The system prompts for phone number.
-  - The system sends a test verification code via SMS.
-  - The learner enters the code to verify the phone number.
-  - Setup proceeds with SMS as the 2FA method.
-  - Note: The system warns that SMS is less secure than authenticator apps.

-*A4.
-Learner Chooses Email Method*
-- At Step 5, if the learner selects email verification:
-  - The system uses the registered email address.
-  - The system sends a test verification code via email.
-  - The learner enters the code to confirm.
-  - Setup completes with email as the 2FA method.

-*A5.
-QR Code Won't Scan*
-- At Step 8, if the learner can't scan the QR code:
-  - The learner clicks "Can't scan?
-Enter code manually."
-  - The system displays the secret key as text.
-  - The learner manually enters the key into their authenticator app.
-  - Setup continues from Step 10.

-*A6.
-Lost Authenticator Device*
-- After 2FA is enabled, if the learner loses access:
-  - During login, the learner clicks "Use backup code instead."
-  - The learner enters one of their saved recovery codes.
-  - The system validates the code and grants access.
-  - The system prompts the learner to reconfigure 2FA.
-  - The used recovery code is marked as consumed.

-*A7.
-All Backup Codes Used*
-- If all 10 backup codes are exhausted:
-  - The learner must contact support with identity verification.
-  - Support verifies identity through:
-    - Email verification
-    - Security questions
-    - Recent activity verification
-  - Support can temporarily disable 2FA or reset it.

-*A8.
-Technical Error During Setup*
-- At any step, if a system error occurs:
-  - The system displays: "We encountered an error during 2FA setup.
-Please try again or contact support."
-  - The setup is rolled back; 2FA is not enabled.
-  - The learner can retry after a few minutes.

-*Extensions:*

-*E1.
-Disable 2FA*
-- The learner navigates to Security settings.
-- The learner clicks "Disable Two-Factor Authentication."
-- The system requires current password + 2FA code for confirmation.
-- The system warns about reduced security.
-- If confirmed, 2FA is disabled and all backup codes are invalidated.

-*E2.
-Regenerate Backup Codes*
-- If the learner loses their backup codes:
-  - The learner navigates to Security settings.
-  - The learner authenticates with password + 2FA code.
-  - The learner clicks "Generate New Backup Codes."
-  - The system creates 10 new codes and invalidates old ones.
-  - The learner saves the new codes securely.

-*E3.
-Change 2FA Method*
-- The learner can switch from SMS to authenticator app (or vice versa):
-  - The learner navigates to Security settings.
-  - The learner selects "Change 2FA Method."
-  - The system requires current 2FA verification.
-  - Setup for new method proceeds as in main scenario.

-*E4.
-Trusted Devices*
-- After successful 2FA login:
-  - The system offers: "Trust this device for 30 days?"
-  - If accepted, 2FA is not required on this device for 30 days.
-  - Trusted devices can be managed in Security settings.

-*Special Requirements:*
-- 2FA codes must expire after 30 seconds (standard TOTP protocol).
-- Backup codes must be cryptographically secure random strings.
-- The system must support time-based one-time passwords (TOTP) standard.
-- SMS delivery must occur within 60 seconds.
-- Recovery codes must be hashed in the database, not stored in plain text.
-- The system must rate-limit 2FA verification attempts (max 5 per 15 minutes).
-- All 2FA setup and verification events must be logged for security auditing.

-*Frequency of Use:*
-- One-time setup for security-conscious learners.
-- Estimated adoption rate: 25-40% of active users.
-- Daily use during login for enrolled users.

-*Open Issues:*
-- Should 2FA be mandatory for learners with certification credentials?
-- Should we support hardware security keys (FIDO2/U2F)?
-- How do we handle learners in regions with poor SMS delivery?

----